INTERNATIONELLA ENGELSKA SKOLAN

 Liljeholmen

-Internationella Engelska Skolan Liljeholmen is a 4-9 school with a safe and calm environment, where teachers can teach and students learn.
-From August 2024 the school will teach students in grades F-9.
+Internationella Engelska Skolan Liljeholmen is a F-9 school with a safe and calm environment, where teachers can teach and students learn.

 Join Our School Digital Tour